hikotei/2023_11-Karlsruhe-Bicycle-Data/README.md

 | quantile_reg         | fold_5 | 238.210009          | 36.605980     | 227.909321   | 365.917651  | 423.984187   | 136.632906    |
 | **Average**         | -      | **148.228566**      | **39.341273** | **163.785442** | **240.014153** | **238.193430** | **57.408529** |

-based on quantile regression, weather variables with highest explainability are ... even though in the correlation plot they are not the weather variables with highest correlation ?
+- based on quantile regression, weather variables with highest explainability are the following
+- even though in the correlation plot these are not the weather variables with highest correlation ?

     precip_indic                          -250
     temperature                             80